gnolang/gno/docs/gno-tooling/cli/gnokey/state-changing-calls.md

 mykey
 ```

-If everything was successful, we should get the following output:
+If everything was successful, we should get something similar to the following
+output:

 ```
 (1000 uint64)